 Social Impact Updates

 Celebrating Twenty Years of Shareholder Activism: For the past twenty years, shareholders of the Domini Funds have used their investments to enable conversations with executives at some of the largest and most influential corporations on a wide range of social and environmental issues.
-Since our first shareholder resolution was submitted in 1993, Domini has filed more than 240 proposals at 95 different corporations.
-This year, we look back on some of the notable shareholder activism successes from the past twenty years.
+Since our first shareholder resolution was submitted in 1993, Domini has filed more than 250 proposals at 95 different corporations.

 De-militarizing Amazon.com: Domini wrote a letter to Amazon.com CEO Jeff Bezos, raising concerns about the company's participation in the militarization of the civilian firearms market, after we discovered semi-automatic weapon accessories being sold on Amazon that could help gun owners increase the firepower of their weapons.
 Amazon executives took our letter quite seriously, and most of the products we identified have been removed and added to the company's list of prohibited items.